 If military action were required, and the only case I could foresee such a scenario is, in the case of a launch at the United States or any of it's allies, the United States would mitigate the problem.
 I have confidence that we have enough firepower to address the problem, if necessary.

 Afterward, I would go before the American people and provide a detailed explanation of what transpired, what options were available, what action I selected and the reason for taking the action.
-One thing that I will never do is to engage in the sabre rattling that we've recently witnessed between Mr. Trump and Kim Jong-un.
-I would not use the news or social media to mitigate the issue.
+One thing that I will never do is to engage in the sabre rattling and I will never use the news or social media to mitigate the issue.

 As I've stated before, we will move America and the world back from the brink of nuclear holocaust.
 These weapons of mass destruction were easily the most heinous inventions of modern time and at some point, I will propose that we work toward putting the genie back in the bottle, with the complete elimination of all nuclear weapons.

 What is your position on the proliferation of nuclear weapons?